 As required by federal law, Omaha Public Schools provides equal access to the Boy Scouts and other designated youth groups.
-Please contact the building principal or the Executive Director for District Operational Services at 531-299-2201 for inquiries regarding this policy.
+Please contact the building

 Health Services

 The mission of Health Services is to support student success by providing comprehensive school health services using a collaborative approach that promotes an inclusive, safe, and healthy learning environment to foster academic engagement of all students.